AndrewGavegan/readMeGenerator/readme.md

 ---
 ## Usage

 To use this application, answer the questions that you are prompted appropriately after you have run the node command.
 Once you have answered all the prompts, a .md file with the title of your choosing (readme in nearly all cases) will be created in the same directory as the index.JS file.
+A video demonstration on how to use this application can be viewed at https://watch.screencastify.com/v/O3qEviMbPv1N9Ksk450E

 ---
 ## Credits